ashesh-0/trade-analysis/README.md

         `sudo apt-get update`
         `sudo apt-get upgrade`
         `sudo apt-get install python-pip`
 5. We love  using virtualenv.
-It enables to work on different python projects with differnt versions of libraries.
+It enables to work on different python projects with different versions of libraries.
 It is not mandatory to install.
 Install it from [here](https://virtualenv.pypa.io/en/stable/installation/)
 6. Install the project requirements by executing `pip install -r requirements.txt`
 7. Add to PYTHONPATH trade-analysis directory.